zenna/Omega.jl/docs/src/distributions.md

 # Built In Distributions

-Omega comes with a number of built in probability distributions.
+Omega comes with a number of built-in probability distributions.

 ## Univariate Distributions